Guidelines for residency certification

 • All prospective students applying to our program, regardless of residency status, apply to Washington State University.

-• Applicants must declare their current state of residency on the VMCAS application and WSU/WIMU supplemental application.
-By identifying yourself as a Washington resident, Idaho resident, Montana resident, Utah resident, a resident of a WICHE state (Arizona, Hawaii, Montana, New Mexico, North Dakota, Wyoming), or as a nonresident, your application will be funneled through the appropriate application pool.
+• Applicants must declare their current state of residency on the VMCAS application.
+By identifying yourself as a Washington resident, Idaho resident, Montana resident, a resident of a WICHE state (Arizona, Hawaii, Montana, New Mexico, North Dakota, Wyoming), or as a nonresident, your application will be funneled through the appropriate application pool.

 • It is highly recommended that applicants contact the appropriate state authority for information regarding residency requirements as early in the application process as possible.
 Please see the state-specific information below for additional information about each state’s residency certification process.

-• The state of Washington allows nonresident veterinary students who attend the Pullman campus for all four years to change their residency status (become WA residents) for tuition-paying purposes after residing in Washington state for one year and meeting certain criteria.
+• Washington state allows nonresident veterinary students who attend the Pullman campus for all four years to change their residency status (become Washington residents) for tuition-paying purposes after residing in Washington state for one year and meeting certain criteria.
 Visit the WSU Office of the Registrar website for more information.

 Washington and Idaho residents